Home

 These look very nice inside, quite luxurious.
 The cockpit looks just like any other (nice, new) car.

-If you've outgrown your zebra-stripe years - ahem - this might be the one that floats your boat.; )
+If you've outgrown your zebra-stripe years - ahem - these neighborhood electric cars might be the ones that float your boat.; )